 There are two major kinds of innovation – radical and incremental innovation.
 Radical innovation is the one that has a massive impact on the relevant segment of the market or on the activities of firms in that segment of the market.
 Radical innovation could revolutionize the market in several aspects.
-Most times radical innovations raise the bar and also renders existing term of service or existing products obsolete.
+Most times radical innovations raise the bar and also renders the existing term of service or existing products obsolete.

 For instance, the emergence of smartphones was a radical innovation.
 The sales of all existing phones began to plummet.
 Every phone manufacturer began to join the bandwagon of smartphone production.
 Right now, smartphones run on either Android or iOS.
 Nokia that used to be the leader in the sales of mobile phones is now struggling because they did not join the bandwagon early enough and when they did, they wanted their phone to run on another kind of platform.
 Radical innovation disrupts the market so it is also called disruptive innovation.

 There will be no technological advancement without innovation.
-So, it is important for people to constantly think on making things better.
+So, it is important for people to constantly think about making things better.
 Every manager or CEO should constantly push his or her employees to think and come up with better ideas all the time.
 A few ways to foster innovation have been outlined right below.
 Companies should aim for radical innovation always.
 It pays much more than incremental innovation which is usually easy to copy.

 Any new innovation that works fine should be rewarded.
-When any of your employees comes up with a great innovative idea that works, you should reward him/her/them very well.
+When any of your employees come up with a great innovative idea that works, you should reward him/her/them very well.
 This will make others put on their thinking cap.

 Embrace Research and Development